Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Experiments

 \subsubsection{Network sensitivity}

-Since pseudo-labels play an important role in the conditional domain adversarial training and the network architecture has a great influence on the quality of pseudo-labels, we testify the sensitivity of our methods to the network architecture.
-In Fig.~\ref{fig:ablatn}(d) we report the respective accuracy of DANN-[f, p], DANN, CDAN, CDAN+E, SDAN, SDAN+E and SSDAN for Ar$\to$Cl on \emph{Office-Home} with two backbones of different capacity, i.e., ResNet-18 and ResNet-50, where `SDAN+E' denotes only replacing our structure-aware conditioning with the entropy conditioning \cite{cdan}.
-For the stronger model ResNet-50, SDAN slightly beats CDAN and SSDAN outperforms both CDAN+E and SDAN+E. For ResNet-18 which provides worse pseudo-labels, SDAN slightly falls behind CDAN but still significantly exceeds DANN-[f, p], and SSDAN outperforms other methods by a large margin.
-Generally, both of our methods show desirable robustness to the network change, i.e., SDAN always significantly outperforms DANN-[f, p] and SSDAN always performs the best.
+Pseudo-labels play an important role in conditional domain adversarial training.
+The network architecture has a great influence on the quality of pseudo-labels.
+Thus we evaluate the sensitivity of our methods to the network architecture.
+In Fig.~\ref{fig:ablatn}(d) we report the respective accuracy of DANN-[f, p], DANN, CDAN, CDAN+E, NOUN, NOUN+E and PRONOUN for Ar$\to$Cl on \emph{Office-Home} with two backbones of different capacity, i.e., ResNet-18 and ResNet-50, where `NOUN+E' denotes only replacing our prototype-based conditioning with the entropy conditioning \cite{cdan}.
+For the stronger model ResNet-50, NOUN slightly beats CDAN and PRONOUN outperforms both CDAN+E and NOUN+E. For ResNet-18 with worse pseudo-labels, NOUN slightly falls behind CDAN but still significantly exceeds DANN-[f, p], and PRONOUN outperforms other methods by a large margin.
+Generally, both of our methods show desirable robustness to the network change.
+NOUN always significantly outperforms DANN-[f, p], and PRONOUN always performs the best.